Variational quantum simulation of the imaginary-time Lyapunov control for accelerating the ground-state preparation

-\textit{Variational algorithm for NISQ simulations}\textemdash To utilize the proposed imaginary-time control to prepare a ground state on a near-term quantum device, we rely on the time-dependent variational principle to approximate the evolutions of the driven ITE as sequential updates of parameters for an ansatz circuit, as first proposed by McArdle et al.,\cite{McArdle2019} for the undriven ITE.
+To utilize the proposed imaginary-time control to prepare a ground state on a near-term quantum device, we rely on the time-dependent variational principle to approximate the evolution of the QITC as sequential updates of parameters for an ansatz circuit, as first proposed by McArdle et al.,\cite{McArdle2019} for the QITE.
 The modified algorithm proceeds as follows.
 Given a time-dependent Hamiltonian $H(\tau)=H_p+\beta(\tau)H_d$, we would invoke the the McLachlan's variational principle\cite{McLachlan1964,Broeckhove1988},

 which conducting the dynamic evolution $\partial \left|\psi(\tau)\right>/\partial \tau =-\left[H(\tau)-E_\tau\right]\left|\psi(\tau)\right> $ by deducing the incremental update (corresponding to one time step $\delta \tau$) of the parameters $\theta$ for an ansatz circuit.
 Following Ref.~\cite{McArdle2019}, we need to solve the following equations,